zerasul/mdbook_en/9Sprites/sprites.md

 When working with Sprites in SGDK, it is important to know how to work with the different functions that will allow us to modify the characteristics of the Sprites, such as their position, animation, frame or priority.

-One of the first characteristics that we have to take into account, is when working with Sprites, their position is calculated in pixels, not in Tiles.
+One of the first features that we have to take into account, is when working with Sprites, their position is calculated in pixels, not in Tiles.
 Although each frame is drawn and calculated at Tile level.
 Therefore it is important to always know the position of a sprite both the X and Y coordinate in pixels.

 Another aspect to take into account is, that the Sprites are drawn in their own Background; and therefore, they have a priority; in such a way, that it can be established.
 Let's see again the priority scheme of the different planes.